Managing Playbooks

 • Decide on lists: Clarify whether a list is exhaustive or illustrative.

-• Use verbatim language when needed: Write the exact text into the rule if Harvey must require specific phrasing.
+• Use verbatim language when needed: Write the exact text into the rule if Harvey must require specific phrasing, and make it clear that Harvey should use this language.
 For example, “The Agreement must include: [insert text]”).
-This anchors Harvey to verbatim phrasing.
+We recommend using quotation marks to denote exact language, this anchors Harvey to verbatim phrasing.

-• Local rule: Applies to one clause (e.g., “Tenant may assign lease to affiliate without consent”).
+• “Tenant may assign lease to affiliate without consent,” applies to one clause.

-• Global rule: Applies across the contract (e.g., “No provision may give Landlord sole discretion”).
+• “No provision may give Landlord sole discretion,” applies across the contract.

 View Playbook Samples